Code of Conduct for Adults Working with Children and Young people

 - ensure that whenever possible, there is more than one adult present during activities with children and young people

-- if a situation arises where you are alone with a child or young person, ensure that you are within sight or hearing of other adults.
+- if a situation arises, such as a requirement for first aid, where you are alone with a child or young person, ensure that you are within sight or hearing of other adults.

 Respect